Ming Pao: Launch, early days

 Daisy Li Yuet-Wah won an International Press Freedom Award from the Committee to Protect Journalists for her work with the paper in 1994.

 Before British Hong Kong's handover to the People's Republic of China by the United Kingdom in 1997, Ming Pao was considered hostile to the Chinese authority.
-When China reunited with Hong Kong, the controversial editors of Ming Pao turned favorable towards the Chinese government.
+After the handover, the controversial editors of Ming Pao turned favorable towards the Chinese government.

 Merger with Malaysia Sinchew and Nanyang Groups

-In October 1995, the publisher of Ming Pao, Ming Pao Enterprise was taken over by Tiong Hiew King (Chinese: 張曉卿).
+In October 1995, the publisher of Ming Pao, Ming Pao Enterprise was taken over by Tiong Hiew King.
 On 29 January 2007, Tiong released a proposal to merge the three media groups – Sin Chew Media Corporation Berhad (Malaysia), Nanyang Press Holdings Berhad (Malaysia) and Ming Pao Enterprise Corporation Limited (Hong Kong).
 The merged group, named Media Chinese International Limited was dual-listed on the main boards of the Stock Exchange of Hong Kong and the Bursa Malaysia Securities Berhad in April 2008.
 All of the existing groups retain their existing publications and independent operations.

 The website of Ming Pao was set up in 1995, one of the earliest newspaper websites in Hong Kong.

 Since April 2008, Ming Pao is published by Ming Pao Newspapers Limited, a subsidiary of Media Chinese International Limited.